Unlock Vitality at Every Stage: Active & Ageless Fitness for the Over50s

 Suggested activities: vinyasa yoga, running, walking, swimming, resistance training

-When we physically exert ourselves, our bodies produce more serotonin – leading to increased feelings of happiness.
+When we physically exert ourselves, our bodies produce more serotonin.
+This leads to increased feelings of happiness.
 For those with depression, physical activity can naturally produce the levels of serotonin that are artificially created by anti-depressants and reduce the need for these drugs (Young, 2007).

-The research into this effect is still relatively new, however, the current findings could be life-changing, and further research is currently being conducted in order to establish more set exercise guidelines for proven benefits.
-Consult your doctor before changing any medication you have been prescribed.
+The research into this effect is still relatively new.
+However, the current findings could be life-changing.
+Besides, further research is currently being conducted in order to establish more set exercise guidelines for proven benefits.

 Suggested activities: swimming, HIIT training, resistance training, endurance training